honeycombio/otel-config-go/README.md

 ------

 This is a joint effort alongside LightStep and is based their initial [otel-launcher-go](https://github.com/lightstep/otel-launcher-go).
-The intention is to contribute this to OpenTelemtry Go Contrib and using this [open PR](https://github.com/open-telemetry/opentelemetry-go-contrib/pull/2592).
+The intention is to contribute this to OpenTelemetry Go Contrib.